 Table of Contents

-When you have multiple machines that should run the same packages, it is wasted time if they all build their packages themselves from source.
-There is a ways of getting a set of binary packages: The bulk build system, or pbulk ("p" stands for "parallel).
+For a number of reasons you may want to build binary packages for a large selected set of packages in pkgsrc or even for all pkgsrc packages.
+For instance, when you have multiple machines that should run the same software, it is wasted time if they all build their packages themselves from source.
+Or you may want to build a list of packages you want and check them before deploying onto production system.
+There is a way of getting a set of binary packages: The bulk build system, or pbulk ("p" stands for "parallel).
 This chapter describes how to set it up so that the packages are most likely to be usable later.

 certain packages tried to install files outside the

 LOCALBASE or wanted to edit some files in

 Running a pbulk-style bulk build works roughly as follows:

 First, build the pbulk infrastructure in a fresh pkgsrc location.

 Then, build each of the packages from a clean installation directory using the infrastructure.

 In order to use it, prepare a clear system (real one, chroot environment, jail, zone, virtual machine).
 Configure network access to fetch distribution files.
 Create user with name "pbulk".

 Fetch and extract pkgsrc.
 Use a command like one of these: